What is a camshaft?

 • Camshaft running surface damaged

-• Material removal at the cams
+• Material removal at the cam lobes

-Common causes of defective camshafts are inadequate oil supply or overloading of the engine over a longer period of time.
+Common causes of defective are inadequate oil supply or overloading of the engine over a longer period of time.

 camshaft-damage

-Camshaft position sensor symptoms
+Bad camshaft position sensor symptoms

 1. Engine misfires